IBM-Cloud/box-watson/README.md

 ## Running the app locally

 1. Create a Bluemix Account.
-You will need this to create a Personality Insights service and grab the credentials.
+You will need this to create a Personality Insights service and grab the credentials later on.

     [Sign up][bluemix_signup_url] in Bluemix, or use an existing account.

-2. [Download and install node.js] [download_node_url] on your local machine, if you do not already have it.
+2. If you have not already, [download node.js] [download_node_url] and install it on your local machine.

 2. Clone the app to your local environment from your terminal using the following command
   ```sh